tstack/lnav/docs/source/cli.rst

    Print out the configuration options as JSON-Pointers and the file/line-number where the configuration is sourced from.

+.. option:: config file-options <path>

+   Print out the options that will be applied to the given file.
+The options are stored in the :file:`file-options.json` file in the **lnav** configuration directory.
+The only option available at the moment is the timezone to be used for log message timestamps that do not include a zone.
+The timezone for a file can be set using the :ref:`:set-file-timezone<set_file_timezone>` command and cleared with the :ref:`:clear-file-timezone<clear_file_timezone>` command.

 .. option:: format <format-name> get

    Print information about the given log format.